 UPDATED: There are some big rumours at the moment that Apple's next iteration of the AirPods will be waterproof.
 We have been hearing a lot of reports about this and The Sun recently spoke to an analyst who also believes this will be the next big thing to come to AirPods.
 Until this happens, the following in-ear headphones are the best in the market right now, according to our tests.

 Below you can read what we liked and disliked with all the in-ear headphones we tested but, for clarity, the best in-ear headphones for value we tested were the SoundMagic E11BT.
 The best in-ear headphones overall were the Jaybird Tarah Pro.

 We’ve found ten of the very best in-ear headphone designs to suit every type of listener and budget.
 Upvote or downvote to have your say, or scroll down for the expert's view.

-- These are the best bluetooth speakers for any budget
+- Want to know what else is out there?
+These are the best bluetooth speakers and best wireless headphones for any budget

 The Shortlist: the best in-ear headphones